 It gives a bit of back story to Deleuze & Guattari.
 I find that helps give me a grounding, much like with A Short History of Nearly Everything.

 They met during May 68.
 Sounds like Guattari was the more political of the two.
 I am fully on-board with a description of their work as "a progressive, Marxist-inspired, anti-capitalist politics of joy".

 It's quite interesting though.
-There seems to be an obvious leaning towards a more anarchist than Marxist approach.
+There seems to be some leaning towards a more anarchist than Marxist approach, though.
 Very much anti-hierarchy, at least.

 Deleuze and Guattari were both resolutely anti-individualist: whether in the realm of politics, psychotherapy or philosophy, they strived to show that the individual was a deception, summoned up to obscure the nature of reality.

 I like how D&G seem to sit somewhere between the horizontal and the vertical.